If the Car Accident Wasn’t Your Fault, You May Be Owed Compensation for Your Injuries as Well as Other Damages.

-One of the most common questions that car accident injury victims have for their Iowa personal injury attorney is, “How much is my case worth?”
-It’s a fair question: many people have had their lives turned upside down by their traffic accident and are facing bills for medical procedures, property damage, and other accident-related expenses.
-However, how much an Iowa car accident settlement or award is worth depends heavily on the specific details of the accident, such as the extent and seriousness of your injuries.
+One of the most common questions that car accident injury victims have for their Iowa personal injury attorney is, “how much money do you get from a car accident settlement?”
+However, how much to expect from a car accident settlement or award is worth depends heavily on the specific details of the accident, such as the extent and seriousness of your injuries.
+It's a fair question: many people have had their lives turned upside down by their traffic accident and are facing bills for medical procedures, property damage, and other accident-related expenses.

 One way to gain a better picture of how much you may be owed in compensation is to examine what kinds of damages that you may deserve to collect.
 Here are a few examples:

-- Mental anguish.
-It is common for people who suffered serious injury in a car accident to struggle with clinical depression and crippling anxiety after a crash – conditions that can make it difficult to return to the road or to return to normal life.
+Mental anguish.
+It is common for people who suffered serious injury in a car accident to struggle with clinical depression and crippling anxiety after a crash.
+These are conditions that can make it difficult to return to the road or to return to normal life.

 Property damage.
 Just as the person who caused the accident is responsible for the damage done to your body and your life, they are also responsible for the physical damage done to your personal property.
 This properly probably includes your vehicle, but could also include other items on your person or in your car, such as jewelry, clothing, your cell phone, or your laptop.

 Loss of affection or loss of consortium.
 Your uninjured spouse or partner can also ask for damages after a car accident if he or she has been affected.
 After a serious accident, your spouse my find themselves without the benefits they used to have, such as companionship, sexual relations, household contributions, or simply care and affection.